jdkern11/molimg/README.md

 ![image of example data](https://raw.githubusercontent.com/jdkern11/molimg/main/images/example_csv_with_images.png)

 ## Usage
-Assuming I am writing a script in the folder that contains the example data, then I would write the following code:
+First, import the data into a pandas dataframe, then pass this dataframe, the columns that you want to convert to images, and the save name of the file to the
+package:

 ```Python
 import pandas as pd